florvela/YOLO-Training-Optimization-Pose-Estimation-and-Tracking/001-Datasets/README.md

-# Gun Detection Code
+# Gun Detection Dataset

-Welcome to the Gun Detection Code folder.
-This directory contains code designed to facilitate the acquisition, preprocessing, and testing of gun detection datasets.
-The code is organized into the following sections:
+This directory contains code designed to facilitate the acquisition and preprocessing of gun detection datasets.

 ## Datasets